The Interconnection Measurement Project

 Figure 4: Yearly Distributions of Interconnect Capacities.

 This visualization shows the yearly distribution of interconnect capacities again with box-and-whisker plots (whiskers at 5th and 95th percentile values).
 The interconnect capacity values have again been scaled to the 2018 median value.
 While the range of interconnect capacities was relatively small in 2018 and 2019, it increased in 2020, 2021, and 2022 as interconnects were upgraded to higher capacities.
-Most recently in 2023, the distribution of interconnect capacities is again small, but the capacity values are now nearly five times larger than what they were in 2018.
-This is in contrast with the factor of four increase in ingress traffic measured between 2018 to 2023 (shown in Figure 3) and suggests that many interconnects have high capacities but low utilizations.
+Since 2023 the distribution of interconnect capacities has continued to decrease and now almost all interconnect capacities are almost six times larger than what they were in 2018.
+This is in contrast with the factor of 4.5 increase in ingress traffic measured since 2024 (shown in Figure 3) and suggests that many interconnects have high capacities but low utilizations.

 Highly Utilized Interconnects